Academic excellence and intellectual community

 How to apply

-Registration fee: Accepted applicants will be asked to confirm their place by paying a registration fee of $200, which covers tuition, lodging, food, and all reading materials for the seminar.
-A limited number of registration fee waivers and travel stipends are available for students who would not otherwise be able to participate.
+Registration fee: Accepted applicants will be asked to confirm their place by paying a registration fee of $250, which covers tuition, lodging, food, and all reading materials for the seminar.

 — Luke Waggoner, Villanova University '16